PyDrocsid/cogs/reactionpin.md

 ### `add`

-This command adds a channel to the whitelisted Reactionpin channel.
+This command whitelists a channel.

 Required Permissions: